tensorflow/tensorboard/tensorboard/plugins/debugger/README.md

 # Frequently Asked Questions (FAQ)

-## Q: How to exit the debugging?
+## Q: How to exit debugging?

-Answer: Follow these steps to interrupt your TensorFlow program being debugged and the TensorBoard process running the Debugger Plugin (*in that order*):
+Answer: Follow these steps to interrupt your TensorFlow program being debugged and the TensorBoard process running the debugger plugin (*in that order*):

 1. Send `SIGINT` to the TensorFlow program being debugged, e.g., by using `Ctrl+C`.
-2. Send `SIGINT` to the TensorBoard process running the Debugger Plugin, e.g., by using `Ctrl+C`.
+2. Send `SIGINT` to the TensorBoard process running the debugger plugin, e.g., by using `Ctrl+C`.

-# Limitations and Unknown Issues
+# Limitations and Known Issues

-The Debugger Plugin has the following limitations and known issues.
+The debugger plugin has the following limitations and known issues.
 We plan to fix them in future releases.

-* The debugger dashboard does not yet support multiple users debugging at once.
+* The debugger plugin does not yet support multiple users debugging at once.